-No. We're asking you to verify the income, credits, and deductions reported on your tax return because they're different from the information we received from other sources.
+No. We're asking you to verify the income, tax, deductions and payments reported on your tax return because they're different from the information we received from other sources.
 This letter is only a proposal that gives you an opportunity to disagree, partially agree, or agree with the proposed changes.
 We haven't charged any additional tax at this time.

 Tax years generally end on Dec.
 31, but we don't receive information from banks, businesses, and other payers until much later.
 Once we receive all the tax returns and payer information, we compare the information you reported with the information third party payers provided to us.
 It can take 8 months or more to complete this review.

-If you don’t respond by the date shown on the notice, we'll continue processing the case using the proposed changes.
-If you need more time to research your records, you can call us at the number listed on your notice to request a 30-day extension.
+If you don’t respond by the date shown on the letter, we'll continue processing the case using the proposed changes.
+If you need more time to research your records, you can call us at the number on your letter to request a 30-day extension.
 We may also provide additional time to respond if you have unusual circumstances.
 Additional interest and any applicable penalties will accrue on the account during the period of the extension if the tax increase is correct.

 The law requires us to charge interest on any tax that isn't paid by the return due date (Internal Revenue Code Section 6601).